Aggravating factors - national proceedings

-(1) The following are grounds for increasing the punishment :
+The following are grounds for increasing the punishment:

-(4) commission of the offence for a motive based on race, skin colour, birth status, national or ethnic origin, religion or belief, sexual orientation or disability or another corresponding grounds, and (511/2011)
+4) commission of the offence for a motive based on race, colour, descent, national or ethnic origin, religion or belief, sexual orientation or disability or for another comparable motive, and

-(5) the criminal history of the perpetrator, if the relation between it and the new offence, due to the similarity between the offences or otherwise, shows that the perpetrator is apparently heedless of the prohibitions and commands of the law.
+5) the previous criminality of the perpetrator, if the relationship between it and the new offence, due to similarities between the offences or otherwise, demonstrates manifest disregard of the prohibitions and commands of the law on the part of the perpetrator.

 1. In the event of a conviction, the Trial Chamber shall consider the appropriate sentence to be imposed and shall take into account the evidence presented and submissions made during the trial that are relevant to the sentence.